-At any such meetings, the student and any student or member of staff against whom the complaint has been made may be accompanied and represented (see paragraph 24-27 above).
+At any such meetings, the student and any member of staff against whom the complaint has been made may be accompanied and represented.

-It is not an opportunity for the student to question the conclusions or recommendations of the report, at this stage.
+It is not an opportunity for the student to question the findings or recommendations of the report, at this stage.

 - Evidence is available which was not reasonably available at the time of the Stage 2 determination.

 2.4.2 The appeal should be made in writing to the Director of Education and Student Services either by email to email@example.com or in hard copy to Academic Affairs, Level 6 Administration Building.
 All appeals must be submitted using the appeal form within ten working days of notification of the outcome of Stage 2.
 Receipt of the appeal form and any supporting documentation shall be acknowledged within five working days of receipt of the appeal.